 - Personnel administrator notifies manager that medical certification has been received.

-- Manager completes Designation of FMLA form (search for this form at VCU HR forms) and either gives or sends a copy to employee.
+- Manager completes Designation of FMLA form (all FMLA forms are available under Employment, Leave and Disability forms on the VCU HR Forms page) and either gives or sends a copy to employee.
 Manager must mail this form no later than 2 business days after medical certification is received.

 - Manager sends originals of FMLA request form, medical certification form, Notice of Eligibility form and Designation of FMLA form to personnel administrator for further processing.
 Personnel administrator places originals of FMLA forms in a designated record area separate from department’s personnel file.
 (FMLA forms cannot be placed in employee personnel file.)